 Mercury's Harmful Effects

-This dangerous pollutant emitted from coal plants is accumulating in more habitats and wildlife than previously thought
+This dangerous pollutant is accumulating in more habitats and wildlife than previously thought

 LOCATED IN THE MIDDLE OF SCENIC LAKE GEORGE in upstate New York, tiny Dome Island would seem an unlikely location for mercury contamination.
 The 16-acre preserve is a conservation gem of the Adirondack region, where songbirds flitter among old-growth cedars, hemlocks, beech, hickory and oak.